-When someone dies it is necessary to find out who has authority to deal with their affairs and if the person has made a Will.
-They may have appointed you to act as their executor to sort out their affairs following their death.
+When someone dies it is necessary to find out who has the authority to deal with their affairs and if the person has made a Will.
+They may have appointed you to act as their executor to sort out their affairs after their death.

 You will be their choice of legal representative once they have died and this often comes at a difficult time of bereavement.
-You do not have to act as an executor if you decide not to, but in making a decision whether or not to act, you should consider the time and work which may be involved and how long the process may take before you take up the role.
+You do not have to act as an executor.
+When making a decision whether to act, you should consider the time and work which may be involved and how long the process may take before you take up the role.

 As an executor you will need to carry out the deceased person’s wishes as far as possible and you will be responsible for securing their financial affairs, getting valuations of assets, paying any tax due and sorting out their house and belongings as well as their investments.

-If you do decide to act there are a number of steps to be taken to fulfil the duties of an executorship such as:
+If you do decide to act there are a number of steps to be taken to fulfil the duties of acting as an executor, such as:

 - Registering the death;

 - Gathering details of the debts and telling the various parties;